General Questions

 AI-generated videos we can detect include:

-- SORA-generated videos - OpenAI's text-to-video AI model that creates realistic videos from text prompts
+- Sora 2-generated videos - OpenAI's text-to-video AI model that creates realistic videos from text prompts

 - Veo 3-generated videos - Google DeepMind's text-to-video AI model with synchronized audio